5 Toilet Paper Alternatives That Will Definitely Clog Your Pipes

 Don’t Flush: Coffee Filters

 Some people have suggested using miscellaneous home items like coffee filters, cotton rounds, even the empty cardboard toilet paper roll.
 And though, again, you’re welcome to use them — bag them up and toss them in the trash — you shouldn’t be flushing any of these.
 Take coffee filters, for instance.
 They’re designed to get wet and stay intact.
 That means that they’re certainly not going to dissolve quickly or easily in the plumbing.
-And as for cotton rounds, anything cotton makes our list of things you should never flush down your toilet.

 Use With Care: Toilet Seat Covers